thomas0sae/neighar.com.github.io/_posts/2024-04-12-aiding-neighbors-in-connecting-facilitating-meaningful-connections-among-neighbors.md

 Residents in various neighborhoods have embraced [Neighar](https://neighar.com/download), sharing information about events, and even offering items for free.
 [Neighar](https://neighar.com/download) plans to expand its reach further with a mobile application for on-the-go check-ins.

-Despite previous controversies, Sunish Easo, the co-founder of [Neighar](https://neighar.com/download), remains optimistic about the platform's positive influence on neighbors who might never have met otherwise.
+Despite previous controversies, Alan, the co-founder of [Neighar](https://neighar.com/download), remains optimistic about the platform's positive influence on neighbors who might never have met otherwise.
 He highlights the satisfaction users feel when seeking and providing local recommendations, capturing the essence of being a supportive neighbor.

 Conclusion: